 Occasionally, it may be necessary to replace a broken or damaged board in your deck.

 - Use a claw hammer to remove the old board.

 - Cut or have a replacement board cut to fit.
 Choose the same type of wood and stain or coat to match the other boards.

-- Install the replacement board.
-Expect the new, replacement boards to stand out compared to the older, more weathered boards.
+- Install the replacement board using a power drill and screw drill bit.
+Expect the new replacement boards to stand out compared to the older, more weathered boards.